Blue Jackets use shootout to end Canucks' 5-game winning streak | NHL.com

 Voronkov's second goal of the game tied it 3-3 for Columbus at 10:57 of the third period, when he tucked the puck between the right pad of Casey DeSmith and the left post for his first multi-goal game in his 38-game NHL career for Columbus, which is 3-4-4 in its past 11 games.

-The loss in the final game of a season-long seven-game road trip (5-1-1) was the first for the Canucks this season when leading after two periods (26-0-1).
+Vancouver, which was 5-1-1 during a season-long, seven-game road trip, lost for the first time this season when leading after two periods (26-0-1).

+“I loved that we got a point.
+Casey was unreal,” Miller said.
+“It could have been a lot worse than it was.
+We’ve done a good job as a group lately.
+That was kind of a dud for us.

+“We know that.
+We have a high expectation and we’ll get back to where we need to be next game.
+We don’t like the way we played today but we’re excited to go home.”

 Miller put the Canucks ahead 1-0 at 5:28 of the first period with a deflection of Nikita Zadorov’s long shot for his 20th goal of the season.